syncfusion-content/blazor-docs/blazor/barcode/qrcodegenerator.md

 ## QR code with logo

 The QR Code component supports embedding a logo image using the [ImageUrl](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.BarcodeGenerator.QRCodeLogo.html#Syncfusion_Blazor_BarcodeGenerator_QRCodeLogo_ImageUrl) property within the [QRCodeLogo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.BarcodeGenerator.QRCodeLogo.html) element.
 This property is used to set the logo image in the QR barcode.
+The image is rendered at one-third of the QR code's size.
+Therefore, if you increase the size of the QR code, the image size will also increase.
 By leveraging these functionalities, users can generate QR codes that seamlessly incorporate custom logos or images, resulting in a visually appealing and branded QR code experience.

 The following code example demonstrates how to generate a QR barcode with a logo positioned at the center of it.